byu/serf/README.md

 Interactors
 -----------

 The piece of work to be done.
-This takes in a request, represented by a "Message", and returns an "Event" as its result.
+This takes in a request, represented by the "Message" within the given "Parcel", and returns an "Event" as its result.
 The Interactor is the "Domain Controller" with respect to performing Domain Layer business logic in coordinating and interacting with the Domain Layer's Entities (Value Objects and Entity Gateways).

 1. Include the "Serf::Interactor" module in your class.
-2. Implement the 'call(message)' method.
+2. Implement the 'call(parcel)' method.
 3. Return the tuple: (kind, message)
   a.
 The kind is the string representation of the message type,
     This field is RECOMMENDED.
   b.
 The message field provides detailed return data about the
     interactor's processing.
     Hashie::Mash is suggested for the message, nil is acceptable.
+  c.
+By default, returning nil for both kind and message will still
+    result in a response parcel signifying that some Interactor received the inbound parcel.
+But that is just a almost worthless piece of information for the observer.

 The reason that the interactor SHOULD return a kind is to properly identify the semantic meaning of the returned message, even if